 8) When the L.A.
 Riots broke out, Gates was nowhere to be found.
 I guess he had somewhere more important to be.

-9) Many people (myself including) blame Gates for the LAPD's leaderless withdrawal from the initial trouble at Florence and Normandie.
+9) Many people, myself included, blame Gates for the LAPD's leaderless withdrawal from the initial trouble at Florence and Normandie.
 It was this withdrawal that almost killed Reginald Denny.
 It was this withdrawal that let much of the city go to hell.

-10) Gates gave police "professionalism" a bad name by somehow convincing many people that "professional" police need to be clean-cut white guys.
+10) Gates gave police "professionalism" a bad name by somehow convincing many people that only clean-cut white guys could be "professional" police.
 And also effed up the entire LAPD.
 He left a city in ashes and a police force mired in corruption and brutality.
 It took him 14 years as chief to accomplish all this.

 The riots also broke the tacit agreement Gates had with the public.
-"You give me free reign to do 'what needs to be done,'" Gates always kind of implied, "and I'll keep 'them' in line and you safe."
+"You give me free reign to do what 'needs to be done,'" Gates basically said, "and I'll keep you safe by keeping 'them' in line."
 But the L.A. riots ended any charade of effective leadership.
 The Christopher Commission was pretty damning.

-Once things settled down, people wanted Gates out.
+And once things did settle down, people wanted Gates out.
 It was only then that we learned he couldn't be fired.
 Such was the final ignominious legacy of the so-called "professional" movement in policing.
 The police had managed to completely separate themselves from the public and from politics.
 Hey, politics ain't perfect, but it's better than a Dictator Gates.
 And dig this irony: when the riots broke out, Gates was at a political fund raiser!

 I'm not certain how the city finally got Gates to resign.
 I suppose they gave him a golden parachute or something (break #5).
 He never did apologize or accept any blame for his bad leadership.
 The closest he came was saying, "Clearly that night we should have gone down there and shot a few people....
 In retrospect, that’s exactly what we should have done.
 We should have blown a few heads off."